binarymist/command-line/readme.md

 `-p` preserves modification times, access times, and modes from the original file.
 `-r` is for recursion.
 `-P` Specify for non-default port.

 Copy all files within a given directory from your local machine to a given directory on a remote host.
 ```bash
 # Syntax:
 scp -p -r -P <non-default-port> <given-directory>/* <your-file-server-account>@<file-server>:/file-server/path/<given-directory>/
 ```
 Copy a given directory recursivly from remote host to within your current directory.
+Note the dot at the end of the command.
 ```bash
 # Syntax:
 scp -p -r -P <non-default-port> <your-file-server-account>@<file-server>:/file-server/path/<given-directory> .